MANOJPATRA1991/watchHours-ionic/README.md

 #### Prerequisites

-1.Before running this project ensure that you have installed cordova and ionic globally.
+1. Before running this project ensure that you have installed cordova and ionic globally.
 If not, run this command `npm install cordova ionic -g`.

 2. Replace host addresses with your computer's IP addresses specifically in these files:

     1. bin/www

     2. app.js

     3. www/js/services.js

 #### How to run this project on local computer?